LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Deployment Study

-\ipstart{Deployment} Immediately after the introductory session, participants began using \sysname{} for three weeks.
-During this period, participants were instructed to direct their English-related queries to \queryapp{} during their study, instead of using ChatGPT or other tools.
-In parallel, \quizapp{} was accessible at any time of the day, and questions could be paused and resumed at their convenience.
+\ipstart{Deployment} Immediately after the onboarding session, participants began using \sysname{} for three weeks.
+During this period, participants were instructed to direct their English-related queries to \queryapp{}, instead of using ChatGPT or other tools.
+They were instructed to use \quizapp{} at any time of the day.

-After the first and second weeks, we sent participants a text message summarizing \sysname{} usage, including the number of submitted queries and completed quiz sessions them to remind them of the minimum requirement for study completion.
-Additionally, when participants were inactive for more than three days, or had not attempted the questions generated from that day’s \queryapp{} conversations, \quizapp{} sent an evening push notification.
+At the end of each week, we sent participants a message summarizing \sysname{} usage to remind them of the minimum requirement for study completion.
+Additionally, when participants were inactive for more than three days, \quizapp{} sent an evening push notification. \quizapp{} notified participants if new questions were available for a day.

-\ipstart{Exit Survey} The day after the 3-week deployment period, we sent an online post-study survey and a post-study English proficiency test.
+\ipstart{Post-study Survey} After the 3-week deployment period, we sent an online post-study survey and a post-study English proficiency test.
 The survey reassessed QESE~\cite{wang2014psychometric} and the three ratings of perceived learning experience used in the pre-study survey, but targeted for \sysname{}, and was supplemented with follow-up questions probing the reasons for participants' ratings.
-It also asked about participants’ intention to use \sysname{} on a 5-point Likert scale and included open-ended questions regarding overall user experiences and suggestions for design improvements.
-In addition, the post-study English proficiency test contained the same questions as the pre-study test, but the order of questions and answer options was randomized.
+It also asked participants about their willingness to use \sysname{} on a 5-point Likert scale and included open-ended questions regarding their overall user experiences and suggestions for design improvements. \idx{6} For the post-study English proficiency test, we used the same question set as in the pre-study test, with both the question order and the answer-option order randomized to mitigate test–retest bias.
+Participants were not shown the correct answers after the pre-study test, ensuring that they could not learn directly from the test itself.
+Using identical questions is a common method for controlling variation in question-set difficulty (\cf{},~\cite{leong2024putting, inie2021aiki, wang2019minddot, hautasaari2019vocabura, kovacs2015feedlearn}).
+The three-week deployment period between the pre- and post-tests also provided a sufficiently long interval to minimize memory and practice effects~\cite{ebbinghaus2013image}.